cosmos/cosmos-sdk/x/distribution/README.md

 account during the block.
 During `BeginBlock`, they are sent to the `"distribution"` `ModuleAccount`.
 No other sending of tokens occurs.
-Instead, the rewards each account is entitled to are stored, and withdrawals can be triggered through the messages `WithdrawValidatorCommission` and `WithdrawDelegatorReward`.
+Instead, the rewards each account is entitled to are stored, and withdrawals can be triggered through the messages `FundCommunityPool`, `WithdrawValidatorCommission` and `WithdrawDelegatorReward`.

 #### Reward to the Community Pool

-The community pool (x/protocolpool) gets `community_tax * fees`, plus any remaining dust after validators get their rewards that are always rounded down to the nearest integer value.
+The community pool gets `community_tax * fees`, plus any remaining dust after validators get their rewards that are always rounded down to the nearest integer value.